 When it comes to the job interview, first impressions do indeed matter.
-The degree to which the applicants have prepared themself is first noticed by their physical appearance or appropriate attire.
+The degree to which the applicants have prepared themselves is first noticed by their physical appearance or appropriate attire.
 Someone who arrives to the interview looking slovenly and thrown together gives the impression that the job isn’t all that important to them.
 These candidates weren’t willing to make the effort to present themselves in their best light.
 Taking care to dress appropriately for a job interview sends a strong message that the candidate takes his or her career seriously, including the potential position being sought.

 Once upon a time, men showed up to a job interview wearing a suit and tie.
 Women showed up in their skirts and cashmere sweaters, accessorized with their mother’s set of pearls.
 In later years, following the feminist movement of the 1970s, women dressed for job interviews rather like male applicants, with severe, masculine suits in navy and gray, tailored blouses with a little bow tied at the throat, and no-nonsense sensible shoes.